 Accessing Governance Rules

-To access API governance rules, click on Alerting & Governance and then select Security & Governance
+To access API governance rules, click on Governance Rules in the left-side navigation menu.

 Types of rules